AMReX-Astro/Microphysics/docs/dev/_sources/nse.rst.txt

 We have implemented a dynamic NSE check for the self-consistent nse procedure that tells us whether the network has reached the NSE state.
 The overall procedure is outlined in :cite:`Kushnir_2020`.
-The overall usage comes down to a single function ``in_nse(state, NSE_state)``.
-By supplying the current state and the NSE state, this function returns a boolean that tells us whether we're in NSE or not.
+The overall usage comes down to a single function ``in_nse(state)``.
+By supplying the current state, this function returns a boolean that tells us whether we're in NSE or not.
 The current status of this functionality only works for pynucastro-generated network since aprox networks have slightly different syntax.

 There are 3 main criteria discussed in the :cite:`Kushnir_2020`.